 Genetic resource management strategies & policies

 Genetic diversity is endangered by modern agriculture and globalisation.
-Modern production and marketing depends on genetically uniform varieties that deliver uniform food products.
-In addition, globalisation has resulted in a high uniformity of human diets.
+Modern production and marketing depend on genetically uniform varieties that deliver uniform food products.
+In addition, globalisation has resulted in high uniformity of human diets.

 Implementation of International Treaty

 Building on this strategic component, this course is devoted to an analysis of plant genetic resources policies and their impact on their conservation and use.
-Whereas a number of international agreements apply to the management of plant genetic resources, including the Convention on Biological Diversity (CBD), the Nagoya Protocol on Access and Benefit-Sharing, the WTO Trade Related Aspects of Intellectual Property Rights (TRIPS) agreement and the UPOV convention on Plant Breeder’s Rights, the International Treaty on Plant Genetic Resources for Food and Agriculture (IT-PGRFA) stands out as the agreement with most relevance to the management of plant genetic resources.
-This course is intended to support policy makers and other stakeholders in the implementation of the International Treaty.
+Whereas several international agreements apply to the management of plant genetic resources, including the Convention on Biological Diversity (CBD), the Nagoya Protocol on Access and Benefit-Sharing, the WTO Trade-Related Aspects of Intellectual Property Rights (TRIPS) agreement and the UPOV convention on Plant Breeder’s Rights, the International Treaty on Plant Genetic Resources for Food and Agriculture (IT-PGRFA) stands out as the agreement with the most relevance to the management of plant genetic resources.
+This course is intended to support policymakers and other stakeholders in the implementation of the International Treaty.